Frequently Asked Questions

 Is there a payment deadline?

-Yes, we can only accept payments up to 15 July 2020 (one year foundation programme) & 8 November 2020 (fast-track foundation programme).
+Yes, we can only accept payments up to 1 August (one year foundation programme) & 8 November (fast-track foundation programme).
 In specific cases late payments will be accepted.
 This is due to the visa process outlined below.
 You can pay on a conditional offer, even with documents outstanding.
 You must then satisfy all outstanding document requirements by 1 August (one year foundation programme) & 8 November (fast-track foundation programme).
 In case you receive your official final academic diploma later, it is possible to submit it after the deadlines mentioned above.

 How do I prove financial means?